Elladavyson/Antidepressant_MWAS/README.md

 `process_DNAm_MRS.R` : Rscript for filtering and standardising DNAm data  DNAm data (in .rds/.txt format).

 *NB* This script assumes that the DNAm data has already been QC'd per cohort (i.e low bead count, high detection P value, mismatching sex and chromosome).
+The script and MRS is also calculated using M values.

 `process_DNAm_OSCA.sh`: Shell script for filtering and standardising DNAm data (in BOD format).